Supreme Court of India: Right to privacy

-The Court upheld that the right to privacy is protected as a fundamental right under Articles 14, 19 and 21 of the Constitution of India.
-This judgment clarified that the Right to Privacy could be infringed upon only when there was a compelling state interest for doing so.
-This position was the same as with the other fundamental rights.
-It explicitly overruled three previous judgements of the Supreme Court.
+In the Puttaswamy v.
+Union of India case in 2017, the Supreme Court upheld that the right to privacy is protected as a fundamental right under Articles 14, 19 and 21 of the constitution.
+It clarified that the rights could be infringed upon only when there was a compelling state interest for doing so, and overruled three previous judgements of the Supreme Court.